 Although all three of these sites have an impressive level of darkness at night time, other areas in the Harbour have quite high levels of light pollution.
 We can all help to improve darkness levels by making sure our outside lights are pointing downwards.
 Excessive glazing on the roof of a house can also allow light to leak out at night.
 Please follow the guidance from the Institute of Lighting Professionals.

-Chichester Harbour Conservancy organises stargazing events in the winter.
-Please call into the Harbour Office to find out more and to enquire about our dark skies policy.
 The South Downs Astronomical Society meets on the first Friday of every month at the Planetarium in Chichester between 7.30pm and 9.30pm (except August).
-New members are always welcome and each meeting has a guest speaker form the world of astronomy.
+New members are always welcome and each meeting has a guest speaker from the world of astronomy.